CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowPrimitiveDataProperty.md

 `func (o *WorkflowPrimitiveDataProperty) UnsetConstraints()`

 UnsetConstraints ensures that no value is present for Constraints, not even an explicit nil
+### GetDataSourceSelector

+`func (o *WorkflowPrimitiveDataProperty) GetDataSourceSelector() []WorkflowDataSourceSelector`

+GetDataSourceSelector returns the DataSourceSelector field if non-nil, zero value otherwise.

+### GetDataSourceSelectorOk

+`func (o *WorkflowPrimitiveDataProperty) GetDataSourceSelectorOk() (*[]WorkflowDataSourceSelector, bool)`

+GetDataSourceSelectorOk returns a tuple with the DataSourceSelector field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDataSourceSelector

+`func (o *WorkflowPrimitiveDataProperty) SetDataSourceSelector(v []WorkflowDataSourceSelector)`

+SetDataSourceSelector sets DataSourceSelector field to given value.

+### HasDataSourceSelector

+`func (o *WorkflowPrimitiveDataProperty) HasDataSourceSelector() bool`

+HasDataSourceSelector returns a boolean if a field has been set.

+### SetDataSourceSelectorNil

+`func (o *WorkflowPrimitiveDataProperty) SetDataSourceSelectorNil(b bool)`

+ SetDataSourceSelectorNil sets the value for DataSourceSelector to be an explicit nil

+### UnsetDataSourceSelector
+`func (o *WorkflowPrimitiveDataProperty) UnsetDataSourceSelector()`

+UnsetDataSourceSelector ensures that no value is present for DataSourceSelector, not even an explicit nil
 ### GetInventorySelector

 `func (o *WorkflowPrimitiveDataProperty) GetInventorySelector() []WorkflowMoReferenceProperty`